 If you have ever thought about getting a rabbit, here is some information to help you decide if a rabbit is the right pet for you.
 Just remember your new pet will need you all year long—not just at Easter time!

-Rabbits are social animals that love to rub noses, eat freshly rained grass, and feel the dirt between their furry toes.
+Rabbits are social animals that love to rub noses, eat freshly rained-on grass, and feel the dirt between their furry toes.
 Is it because they are silent that we subject them to a lifetime behind bars, and how can you let a rabbit roam free safely and responsibly?

 Rabbits need toys to live happy and healthy lives.
 Luckily, homemade toys are easy and fun to DIY.
 You'll find all kinds of ideas and instructions here!

-Because bunnies are quite different from other animals, it can sometime be hard to know whether they are sick or not.
-Here are some signs to look for that may indicate that your rabbit is not feeling well.
-Please note that if you think your bunny is...
+Sometimes it's hard to tell whether rabbits are sick or not.
+Here are five signs that may indicate that your bunny is not feeling well.